Canon G1 X Mark III vs Pentax KP

 |115 x 78 x 51 mm, 399 g||132 x 101 x 76 mm, 703 g|

 Body comparison: Canon G1 X Mark III vs Pentax KP

-The physical size and weight of the Canon G1 X Mark III and the Pentax KP are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon G1 X Mark III and the Pentax KP is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax KP is considerably larger (49 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.